rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata All Learning Paths.md

 # Implementing access management for apps (~90 Minutes)

-# Plan and implement an identity governance strategy (~130 Minutes)
+# Learning Path 4: Plan and implement an identity governance strategy (~130 Minutes)

 ## Lab 22 – Create and manage a catalog of resources in Azure AD entitlement management (15 Minutes)